jhughes2112/k8smaker/README.md

 - `git clone https://github.com/jhughes2112/k8smaker.git`
 - `cd k8smaker`
 - Edit **k8smaker_config** and set cluster name, username you will use for ssh (often **ubuntu**), change the bootstrap token, change the control node name to a load balancer DNS entry if you plan to use one, etc.
-- `./k8smaker_init_aws` will fully configure and set up a Kubernetes cluster on the local machine with etcd,control,worker roles.
+- `./k8smaker_init_aws` will fully configure and set up a Kubernetes cluster on the local machine with etcd,control,worker roles, but requires some permissions setup (see below)

 ## For each worker node
 - `ssh CONTROL_NODE`